Intermediary Liability

 4. Intermediary Liability Under Cybercrimes ( Prohibition, Prevention, etc) Act, 2024

-Platforms are required to comply with comply with the provisions of the Cybercrimes ( Prohibition, Prevention, etc) Act, 2024 ( the Act) In particular, platforms have a statutory obligation under the Act to provide assistance with the identification, apprehension and prosecution of offenders, the identification, tracking and tracing of proceeds of any offence or any property, equipment or device used in the commission of the offence and also the freezing, removal, erasure or cancellation of the service availability to an offender.
+Tech platforms are required to comply with comply with the provisions of the Cybercrimes ( Prohibition, Prevention, etc) Act, 2024 ( the “Act”).
+In particular, tech platforms have a statutory obligation under the Act to provide assistance with the identification, apprehension and prosecution of offenders, the identification, tracking and tracing of proceeds of any offence or any property, equipment or device used in the commission of the offence and also the freezing, removal, erasure or cancellation of the service availability to an offender.
 The Act imposes both monetary and jail terms on directors as well as platforms who fail to assist with investigations.

 Conclusion